KaspervdHeijden/hangman/README.md

-# SIM Hangman API #
+# Simple Hangman API #

-In this assignment we ask you to implement a minimal version of a hangman API using the following resources below:
+This is a minimal version of a hangman API using the following resources below:

 ## Resources ##